browserengineering/book/book/visual-effects.md

 raster surface.
 Whenever content that intersects a tile changes its display list, the tile is re-rastered.
 Tiles are draw into their parent surface with an x and y offset according to their position in the grid.
-Tiles that are not on or "near"^[For example, scrolled just offscreen] the screen are not rastered at all.
+Tiles that are not on or "near"^[For example, scrolled just offscreen.] the screen are not rastered at all.

 Finally, all of this lends itself naturally to hardware acceleration with a GPU,